 What does your shared experience look like?
 Whether it be the actual making of space or intentionally finding ways to show the attitude you are working on, it is a shared experience.
 You cannot selflessly serve someone one moment and watch them fail in the next.
 Your action feeds into the attitude you hope to espouse, and the cycle continues.

 How do you respond now that there is a platform of trust established?
 When we develop an attitude of caring, and take the necessary action needed to foster it, we open the door to the ‘other’ to share how they are being cared for.
 Or, they may desire to care back.
 It might be their association with your brand, input into the values of your family, or maybe feedback on how you respond to them as a neighbour.
 Every area of your life, or at least where you choose to show how you care, becomes a conversation, not just a statement.

-Do you help people care?
+How do you help people care?
+You listen.
+By actively learning to listen we learn how we care, and we learn how we have cared.
 We often ask or even demand hopelessly, as I did last week on this blog, that individuals and businesses show that they care.
 The problem is we rarely model or teach what this looks like.
 When we learn to care, speaking into the needs and unique context we are in, we open the door to show others how.
 Not as a demand, but as an encouragement to transform the world around you.